3kh0/ext-remover/README.md

 2. Then go to the site with your blocker that was listed above.
 3. Run the code.
 Follow the instructions there.

-If it doesn't work let us know by creating a discussion, this was made in partnership with `akabutnice` and `bypassi`.
+If it doesn't work, let us know by creating a discussion.
+This was made in partnership with `akabutnice` and `bypassi`.

 [**🔼 Back to top**](#ext-remover)